-Our mission is to become the world's leading producer of zero calorie natural sweeteners including high-grade stevia extracts and monk fruit extracts as well as a major supplier of natural ingredients complementary to the natural sweetener space.
-With respect to stevia and monk fruit, we will achieve our mission through the complete vertical integration of these two supply chains, with a core focus on corporate social responsibility, including sustainability and commitment to our Fairness to Farmers program.
+Our mission is to become the world's leading producer of zero-calorie natural sweeteners including high-purity stevia and monk fruit extracts.
+With respect to stevia and monk fruit, we will achieve our mission through the complete vertical integration of these two supply chains; leveraging our global distributor, ADM; and maintaining a core focus on corporate social responsibility, including sustainability and commitment to our Fairness to Farmers program.